 Following a good structure is the first and most important step for a good CV layout:

 - Name and Personal Details: At the very top of your CV, you should provide all information in a clear and concise manner that will allow an employer to contact you promptly if he likes your profile.
 Your details should be easily readable in a decent size and an easy font to read.
 Making it as easy as possible for anyone to contact you is very important.

 - Resume or Personal Profile: Just under your personal details, a small resume should be included to include what you have achieved to date, your core competences and what you are seeking to do in your next professional career move.
 This small paragraph can be very useful as it gives the employer a great chance to get to know you before delving deeper into your experiences.

-- Employment and/or Education: Depending on which stage you are at in your professional career, you will prioritise either your work experience if you are trying for a new role in an industry you have been working for a number of years or by listing your academic achievements if you are on the jobs market for the first time.
+- Employment and/or Education: Depending on which stage you are at in your professional career, you will prioritise different elements.
+Either your work experience if you are trying for a new role in an industry you have been working for a number of years.
+In contrast, by listing your academic achievements if you are on the jobs market for the first time.
 It is vitally important to list first what you believe to be most relevant to the job position you are applying for.
-The recruiter should not have to delve into your CV to find the specific information he may require as this may lead to your candidacy being quickly rejected.
+The recruiter should not have to delve into your CV to find the specific information he may require.
+This may lead to your candidacy being quickly rejected.

-- Hobbies: In the very last section of your CV, and what is also the smallest part but most certainly not the least important are your interests or hobbies that you may have.
-Recruiters and employers very often like to see what you are doing in your spare time and this can be a huge boost to landing a job if they are impressed with what you are doing in your free time.
+- Hobbies: This is the last section of your CV.
+Whilst it may be the smallest part it most certainly isn’t the least important.
+Your interests or hobbies are of great interest.
+For instance, recruiters and employers like to see what you are doing in your spare time.
+This can be a huge boost to landing a job if they are impressed with what you are doing in your free time.